pyxem/orix/docs/source/quickstart.rst

 Plotting
 ~~~~~~~~

-Most texpy objects can be plotted using the :meth:`texpy.base.Object3d.plot`
+Most texpy objects can be plotted using custom projections.
-method.
-The type of plot depends on the object being plotted.
 For a more
 complete explanation refer to :doc:`plotting`.